jaymarnz/dialserver/README.md

 ## Installation
 I've tested this on an RPi running both 32 bit and 64 bit Raspberry PI OS but it should work, or be easily adapted, to most any Linux.

-****IMPORTANT:**** I've discovered when using Raspberry Pi OS (64-bit) (Debian Bullseye) there is a significant delay upon wake-up when the Surface goes to sleep after its been idle for 5 minutes.
+****IMPORTANT:**** I've found when using Raspberry Pi OS (64-bit) (Debian Bullseye and Bookworm) there is a significant delay upon wake-up when the Surface goes to sleep after its been idle for 5 minutes.
 There is virtually no wake-up delay when running the legacy version of Raspberry Pi OS (32-bit) based on Debian Buster (released 2023-02-21).
-I've also tried 64-bit Bookworm and the delay isn't as bad as Bullseye but still longer than Buster.

-This seems to be a driver issue and until it is fixed in the Bullseye or a later version, I recommend using the Debian Buster version.
+Consequently, I recommend using the Debian Buster version.
 I've verified that this version works well for me:
 ````
 $ uname -a
 Linux rpi 5.10.103-v7l+ #1529 SMP Tue Mar 8 12:24:00 GMT 2022 armv7l GNU/Linux
 ````

 ### Installation Steps ###
 1. Create an image using the Raspberry Pi Imager and boot it on your RPi.
-I use **Legacy Raspberry PI Debian Buster OS (32-bit)** without a desktop environment and use SSH for all the rest of the steps.
+Since I'm using a Rpi Zero W (not v2) I installed **Legacy Raspberry PI Debian Buster OS (32-bit)** without a desktop environment and use SSH for all the rest of the steps.

+    The Buster legacy images no longer appear in the standard Raspberry Imager downloads.
+But you can get the offical version I'm using from here: https://downloads.raspberrypi.org/raspios_oldstable_lite_armhf/images/raspios_oldstable_lite_armhf-2022-04-07/.

+    There are also more recent versions of 32-bit Buster which may work but I haven't tested any of them: https://downloads.raspberrypi.org/raspios_oldstable_lite_armhf/images/

     ***Important:*** See the issues section below if you intend to install on Raspberry Pi OS based on Bullseye or Bookworm.
-I currently don't recommend using Bullseye.

 2. Update the package list and all packages:
     ```